Behat/docs/user_guide/initializing_a_new_behat_project.rst

-Initializing a new Behat Project
+Initializing a New Behat Project
 ================================

 The easiest way to start using Behat in your project is to call ``behat``